Arabian Mau: Standard Arabian Mau

 Females are medium-sized and elegant; however, males can be much larger and have muscular bodies.
 Their legs are long with perfectly oval paws.
 The tail has medium length with tapering toward the tip.
 The head appears to be round, but it is slightly longer than broad with well-defined whisker pads.
 Ears are large and well set.
 Their eyes are oval and match the coat color.
 The fur is short and has no undercoat, besides it lying close to the body.
 The coat should not be silky.
 The colors can be different but the most recognized are red, white, black, and brown tabby.

-The Arabian Mau cat breed is a natural breed, so it must reflect the morphology and behavioral features of the cats living on the Arabian Peninsula.
-The standard has been drafted on the observation and the description of physical characteristics, which have been found in the cats of this area average population, originating from the Middle East and in its descendants.
-No prefixed model has been followed.
+The Arabian Mau cat breed is a natural breed, and the breed reflects the morphology and behavioral features of cats living within the Arabian Peninsula.
+The breed standard is based on the observation and description of physical characteristics which have been found in cats of this area.

-The Arabian Mau cats were approved by the WCF during the Annual General Meeting held on August 2–3, 2008 in Germany.
-The Arabian Mau cats have been able to participate in international shows since January 1, 2009.
+Arabian Mau cats were approved by the WCF during the Annual General Meeting held on August 2–3, 2008 in Germany.
+Arabian Mau cats have been eligible to participate in international shows since January 1, 2009.